aaron-grau/curic/react/projects/react_minesweeper/README.md

 Start by creating a Game component using `React.createClass`.
-In `getInitialState`, initialize a new `Minesweeper.Board` and set it as the `board` property of the intialial state object.
+In `getInitialState`, initialize a new `Minesweeper.Board` and set it as the `board` property of the initial state object.
 This will be the object that we continuously update over the course of the game.

 Stub out a second function, `updateGame`, but don't write anything